Dorapower/Py-BF-Compiler/README.md

 ## Feature

-- [ ] Pre-processor: remove comment characters
+- [x] Pre-processor: remove comment characters
 - [ ] Parser: convert commands string into an AST
 - [ ] Static compiler: convert AST into LLVM IR
 - [ ] JIT compiler: convert AST into LLVM IR and execute it
-- [ ] Interpreter: directly execute the commands
+- [x] Interpreter: directly execute on the source code

 ## Usage